-[To accompany bill H. R. 2099.]
+[To accompany bill H. R. 469.]

-The minority of the Committee on Indians Affairs, to whom was referred House bill 2099, desire to submit the following report, and recommend the passage of the bill with certain amendments.
+The Committee on Indian Affairs, to whom was referred House bill 469, have carefully considered the same, and report it back, and as amended recommend its favorable consideration.

-Under various treaties with the once powerful tribe of Miamis of Indiana the Government acquired large tracts of the best land in Indiana, about 500,000 acres, and in return agreed by treaty of 1854 to grant to the Indians certain lands in severalty, about 70,000 acres, and 640 acres for school purposes, and \$231,004, the interest on said sum only to be paid to said Indians at 5 per cent. for twenty-five years, when the principal was to be paid.
-The lands to the Indians, as it appears from article 2 of treaty of 1854 (page 513, Book Treaties), were not to be liable to levy, sale, execution, or forfeiture, except by consent of Congress.
-In violation of this provision the land was placed upon the tax duplicates, executions were levied, and it became necessary for the Indians to employ attorneys to protect rights guarantied by the treaty, and the sum of \$5,120 was paid Vandewater and McDowel, which the Interior Department decided to be reasonable, but the amount was taken from the final payment to the Indians, which clearly should not have been done.
+Under various treaties with the once powerful tribe of Miamis of Indiana the Government acquired large tracts of the best land in Indiana, about 500,000 acres, and in return agreed by treaty of 1854 to grant to the Indians certain lands in severalty, about 70,000 acres, and 640 acres for school purposes, and \$231,004, the interest on said sum only to be paid to said Indians at 5 per cent. for 25 years, when the principal was to be paid.
+The lands to the Indians, as it appears from Article 2 of treaty of 1854 (page 513, Book Treaties), were not to be liable to levy, sale, execution, or forfeiture, except by consent of Congress.
+In violation of this provision the land was placed upon the tax duplicates, executions were levied, and it became necessary for the Indians to employ attorneys to protect rights guaranteed by the treaty, and the sum of \$5,120 was paid Vanderwater and McDowel, which the Interior Department decided to be reasonable, but the amount was taken from the final payment to the Indians, which clearly should not have been done.

-A provision to article 4, treaty of 1854, reads as follows:
+A provision to Article 4, treaty of 1854, reads as follows:

-That no persons other than those embraced in the corrected list agreed upon by the Miamis of Indiana, in the presence of the Commissioner of Indian Affairs, in June, eighteen hundred and fifty-four, comprising three hundred and two names as Miami Indians of Indiana, and the increase of the families of the persons embraced in said corrected list, shall be recipients of the payments, annuities, commutations, moneys, and interest hereby stipulated to be paid to the Miami Indians of Indiana, unless other persons shall be added to said list by the consent of the said Miami Indians of Indiana, ebtained in counsel according to the custom of Miami tribe of Indiana.
+That no persons other than those embraced in the corrected list agreed upon by the Miamis of Indiana, in the presence of the Commissioner of Indian Affairs, in June, eighteen hundred and fifty-four, comprising three hundred and two names as Miami Indians of Indiana, and the increase of the families of the persons embraced in said corrected list, shall be recipients of the payments, annuities, commutations, moneys, and interest hereby stipulated to be paid to the Miami Indians of Indiana, unless other persons shall be added to said list by the consent of the said Miami Indians of Indiana, obtained in council according to the custom of Miami tribe of Indiana.
 (See page 516, Book Indian Treaties.)

-In violation of this expressed provision, and as your minority believe without legal right or authority, other Indians were allowed to participate in the drawing of the annuities for thirteen years, when it was properly decided they were wrongfully on the roll; but the money that had been improperly paid to said Indians was not returned to those entitled to it.
+In violation of this expressed provision other Indians were allowed to participate in the drawing of the annuities for thirteen years, when it was properly decided they were wrongfully on the roll; but the money that had been improperly paid to said Indians was not returned to those entitled to it.
 The bill is therefore only intended to do what ought heretofore to have been done, viz, reimburse these Indians to the amount improperly and wrongfully taken from them.
-In support of these views the letter of the honerable Commissioner of Indian Affairs is made a part of this report; also an official dispatch, which shows the payment to Indians other than those named in the treaty was objected to.
+In support of these views the letter of the honorable Commissioner of Indian Affairs is made a part of this report; also an official dispatch, which shows the payment to Indians other than those named in the treaty was objected to.
 We also make a petition to Congress, which further shows the Miamis were dissatisfied with the bogus Indians being allowed to participate in the annuities.